ibm-cloud-docs/watson-assistant/assistant-responses-json.md

 The `generic` array for a step can contain multiple responses, and each response has a _response type_.
 A basic step that sends a simple text response typically includes only a single response with the response type `text`.
 However, many other response types are available, supporting multimedia and interactive content, plus control over the behavior of some channel integrations.

 Although the `generic` format can be sent to any channel integration, not all channels support all response types, so a particular response might be ignored or handled differently by some channels.
-For more information, see [Channel integration support for response types](#assistant-responses-json-integration-support).
+For more information, see see [Response types reference](/docs/watson-assistant?topic=watson-assistant-response-types-reference).

 At run time, output with multiple responses might be split into multiple message payloads.
 The channel integration sends these messages to the channel in sequence, but it is the responsibility of the channel to deliver these messages to the user; this can be affected by network or server issues.
 {: note}